fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 |   7   | Mangar's 2–3                     | SCMM  | IX – XII |
 |   8   | Mangar's 4–5                     | SCMM  | XI – XIV |

-That is, on the first level of the Mad God's Catacombs, you'll find both monsters and items in groups II, III, IV, and V. Stated the other way:
+That is, on the 1st level of the Mad God's Catacombs, you'll find both monsters and items in groups II, III, IV, and V. Stated the other way:

 | Group | Where                                                       |